IT Support Barrie

 Under 15 Employees.
 Project and Break-Fix

-Hourly support for small downtown-Barrie retail and professional-services operators, Kempenfelt Bay-adjacent tourism operators, and boutique financial firms.
+Hourly support for small downtown-Barrie retail and professional-services operators, Lake Simcoe waterfront tourism operators, and boutique advisory firms.

 15 to 50 Employees.
 Shared Help Desk with Dispatch

-Shared plan typical for RVH-adjacent allied-health clinics, Georgian-adjacent training and contract firms, and mid-size financial-services practices.
+A shared plan typical for RVH-adjacent allied-health clinics, Georgian College-adjacent training and contract firms, small manufacturers, and mid-size advisory practices.

 50+ Employees.
 Full-Stack Program

-For larger Barrie financial-services operators, multi-site healthcare practices, and Georgian-adjacent applied-technology firms, the sister Barrie managed IT page covers the full-stack program with 24/7 monitoring, CISSP-led quarterly reviews, and a written SLA.
+For larger Barrie manufacturers, multi-site healthcare practices, and distribution operators, the sister Barrie managed IT page covers the full-stack program with 24/7 monitoring, CISSP-led quarterly reviews, and a written SLA.

 Why Barrie Businesses Pick Fusion Computing

-Local Simcoe County MSPs exist but most lack CISSP-led security programs or 24/7 coverage.
-Larger Toronto firms match scale but dispatch from downtown 90 to 110 minutes away in business hours, frequently US-owned subsidiaries.
-Fusion’s Canadian-owned, CISSP-led, multi-compliance-fluent model is aimed directly at the 25-to-150-user Barrie operator.
+Local Simcoe County MSPs exist, but most lack a CISSP-led security program or genuine 24/7 coverage.
+Larger Toronto firms match the scale but dispatch from downtown, an hour-plus up Highway 400, and many are US-owned subsidiaries.
+Fusion’s Canadian-owned, CISSP-led, multi-framework model is aimed directly at the 25-to-150-user Barrie operator.

-Fusion resolves 93% of issues on first contact against industry average closer to 70%.
-CIS Controls v8.1 aligned.
-Canadian-owned, data stored in Canada.
+Fusion resolves 93% of issues on first contact.
+Engagements are CIS Controls v8.1 aligned, Canadian-owned, with data stored in Canada.

 Barrie’s Economic Anchors